danruto/pdfscroller/README.md

 # Keybinds
 ```
-j: Decrement speed by 0.2
+j: Decrement speed by 1.0
-k: Increment speed by 0.2
+k: Increment speed by 1.0
-h: Decrement speed by 1.0
+h: Decrement speed by 40.0
-l: Increment speed by 1.0
+l: Increment speed by 40.0
 s: Pause scrolling
 p: Jump to previous page
 n: Jump to next page
+u: Zoom in by 0.1
+d: Zoom out by 0.1
 ```